Jim Bullinger – Hall of Famefirefly-wp2021-03-17T16:03:36-05:00

-Rummel HS/U. of New Orleans/MLB
+Rummel High School/University of New Orleans/MLB

-An outstanding prep athlete at Rummel High School, played a significant role in the success of the raider baseball program in the early 1980s.
+An outstanding all-around athlete at Rummel, Bullinger played a significant role in the success of the Raider baseball program in the early 1980s.
 He helped lead the Raiders to a state championship and was selected to several all-district and all-metro teams.

 As a college freshman in 1984, the pitcher/shortstop led the University of New Orleans to its first-ever College World Series appearance.
 In 1985, he set the school record with 23 doubles (still ranks third as of 2020).
 His 48 doubles over his three-year career (1984-86) is fourth-time at UNO.
 He also led the Privateers in saves with six in 1986.

 After his collegiate career, he was drafted in the ninth round by the Chicago Cubs in 1986 and went on to play seven seasons in the majors for the Cubs, Montreal and Seattle.
 He posted a 34-41 career record with 392 strikeouts and a 5.06 ERA in 642 innings pitched.
 He never made a Major League error, handling all 171 of his chances flawlessly in his career.